UTEP vs. Rice NCAA Football Odds, Plays and Insights | November 20, 2021

 Rice Stats and Trends

-- This season, the Owls have just one ATS win in five games as an underdog of 10 points or more.
+- The Owls have covered the spread once this season when underdogs by 10 points or more (in five chances).

-- Rice's games this year have gone over the point total seven times in 10 opportunities (70%).
+- Rice's games this season have gone over the total in seven out of 10 opportunities (70%).

-- When Rice puts up more than 22.7 points, it is 2-3 against the spread and 3-2 overall.
+- Rice is 2-3 against the spread and 3-2 overall when the team notches more than 22.7 points.

-- In games that Rice totals over 334.9 yards, the team is 1-4 against the spread and 2-3 overall.
+- When Rice amasses more than 334.9 yards, the team is 1-4 against the spread and 2-3 overall.

-- The Owls have turned the ball over 20 times this season, seven more turnovers than the Miners have forced (13).
+- The Owls have turned the ball over seven more times (20 total) than the Miners have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.